dls-controls/colibri-vf50/docs/installing.rst

     is used to toggle power to the board, and two green LEDs halfway along the same edge are illuminated when the board is powered on.

-2. Connect a straight-through RS232 cable to the UART A connector.
+2. Connect a "null modem" RS232 cable to the UART A connector.
 This is the bottom male 9-pin connector closest to the pink 3mm audio socket.
 Configure the PC serial port as 115200N8.